parteekahlawat/website/_pages/code-of-conduct.md

 ## Encourage participation

 Be biased toward conversation and participation.
-Be comfortable asking questions and providing answers.
+Be comfortable for asking questions and providing answers.

-## Appropriate, minimal personal/business promotion
+## Appropriate, minimal personal/business promotions

 It's fine to let others in the community know about professional events, positions, new software releases and other developments that are highly relevant to the OpenControl and Compliance-as-Code community.

 It's also cool to share and celebrate accomplishments and support for community members in their achievement of some milestone, life-event, or other leveling-up.
 (It's also OK to professionally rally the community in support of community members.)

-It is not fine to spam our communication channels with multiple announcements, multiple times each week.
+It's not fine to spam our communication channels with multiple announcements, multiple times each week.

 Promotions for things not related OpenControl and Compliance-as-Code is restricted to appropriately designated Slack channels.

-## Acceptance the organizers can update the conduct code
+## Acceptance the organizers can update the conducted code

 _This policy is a "living" document, and subject to refinement and expansion in the future._